xparadoxical/gddocs/docs/resources/client/gamesave/GS_Value.md

 ## GS_28

 GS_28 contains your enabled items (animations).
-All of them are booleans and set to 1 by default.
+All of them are strings (although they act as booleans) and are set to 1 by default.

 | Key   | Description          |
 |:------|:---------------------|